raspberrypilearning/3D-scene/en/step_4.md

 title: Create a plain backdrop

 ---

-In the **Walking in the hills** example, a dark blue backdrop has been created.
-Any additional scenery, such as hills, trees or buildings can be added as sprites that can then be moved around.

 To make your own backdrop:
 + Go to the Stage pane and click on **backdrop1**.